codalogic/php-htmlo/README.md

     my_func( $i, $j )

+By default, the function's parameters are separated by spaces.
+To pass a string containing spaces, it is necessary to specify an alternative separator character.
+This can be specified immediately after the `.!` token:

+    .!! my_func This is a string argument to the function

+Or:

+    .!/ my_func top left / top right / 0

 Between 0 and 5 function arguments are currently supported.

 Note that the function arguments (i.e. `$i` and `$j` in the above case) are